Our History

 A country church at sunset

-Check out the detailed history of Village Missions of Canada in the timeline below.
+Learn more about the history of Village Missions of Canada in the timeline below.

 Reverend Duff chats with 3 young men.